 Read Also: How to create micro investment platform

 An equally important feature for building a digital bank application.
 Customers can encounter problems or have questions when using banking services remotely.
 Mobile banking apps should address this issue by providing support 24/7.
-One way is to connect customers to the support group via in-app chat or instant call back service: a tap on the help button will connect them to a bank representative.

 Another way is to integrate an AI-based chatbot that can answer user queries day and night; it’s convenient for solving basic issues.
 Moreover, millennials, who grew up on messaging, may prefer this way of navigation through the bank’s services and app functions.
-Finally, a chatbot can act as a sales agent or financial consultant, gather valuable data, and perform other tasks.

 When developing a banking application, you should pay attention to notifications.
 A mobile banking app’s notifications can perform various functions: